jonasthiesen/dopamine/readme.md

 # Dopamine
 This is a an app that removes the dopamine loops that most sites implement to keep you on their site.

+## How to install
+Clone the repo and cd into the directory `git clone https://github.com/jonasthiesen/dopamine && cd dopamine`

+Run `npm install`

+Go to the Chrome Extensions tab and enable developer mode.

+Load the extensions "app" folder.

 ## How does it work
 It has three modes: off, dopamine, and block.